meilisearch/specifications/text/0132-indexes-api.md

 This specification describes the indexes API endpoints permitting to list, create, update and delete Meilsearch indexes.

-Indexes contain a set of documents to be searchable and have their specific settings.

 ## 2. Motivation
 N/A

 ## 3. Functional Specification

+Indexes contain a set of documents to be searchable and have their specific settings.

+See [Documents API specification](0124-documents-api.md) and [Settings API specification](0123-settings-api.md) for details.

+### 3.1.
+API Endpoints Definition

 ### 3.1. `index` API Resource Definition